gvwilson/thirdbit/src/fiction/iffy/index.md

 a hand-me-down ecosuit that had cost as much as one of their jelly dredging nets.
 "Just to be safe, love," Third said.
-She kissed Iffy-that-was on the forehead and slipped her picture book into the bulky orange suit.*
+She kissed Iffy-that-was on the forehead and slipped her bird book into the bulky orange suit.*

 *The ship's horn blared another warning.
 Young Iffy started to cry.